facebookarchive/react-360/README.md

 react-vr init PROJECT_NAME
 ```

 where `PROJECT_NAME` is the name of your new application.
-Once it's been created and the dependencies are installed, start the application server by running
+Once it's been created and the dependencies are installed, change your working directory to `PROJECT_NAME` and start the application server by running

 ```
 npm start